 It is also just a great way to diversify your shadow boxing routine to help you become stronger and quicker.

 If you are looking to just do strength and conditioning work with resistance bands I would recommend getting resistance tubes or body bands.
 (I will do another article soon on strength and conditioning with resistance bands)

-Those considering resistance bands specifically shadow boxing training, I would definitely consider BoxBandz or Innstar resistance suits.
-For me they have created the best resistance bands suits for Shadow Boxing workouts.
+For those considering resistance bands specifically shadowboxing training, I would definitely consider BoxBandz or Innstar resistance suits.
+For me, they have created the best resistance bands suits for Shadow Boxing workouts.

 Check out BoxBandz below in action:

 If you are looking for typical resistance bands to do other workout methods.
 It might be worth checking out my review on Innstar who have arguably created the best fitness resistance band on the market in my opinion.